 Online coaching centers recognize that students need a laptop to work online.
 Online colleges give students a chance to register for a laptop.
 The expense of the computer or laptop is tallied with the tuition payment or measured as a one-time or ongoing fee.

 Some Institutes allow students to borrow institution laptops that need to be given back to the school after completion of graduation.
 Both of these options allow students to have a laptop so they can take college courses online.

-Here's the list of 10 colleges that offer free laptops to their students.
+Here's the list of 10 colleges offering free laptops to their students.

 Thanks to the colleges listed here, needing a laptop should no longer deter you from going to a traditional program.
 Whether the online colleges are offering laptops for free, for rent, or at discounts, you shouldn’t let the cost of a laptop stop you from improving your life via a college education.